 The first step in analysing this criterion is to determine whether the transaction features non-sequential priorities of payment.
-This is not the case in this transaction since payments in respect of the Notes are made sequentially both in a pre and post enforcement scenario.
+This is not the case in this transaction since, in a post enforcement scenario, payments in respect of the Notes are made sequentially.